LiorErenreich/Introduction-to-Machine-Learning-TAU/Assignment 1/README.md

 ## Instructions for Programming Part

-The programming part of Assignment 1 consists of two questions.
-Here's a brief summary of each question:
+The programming part of Assignment 1 consists of two questions. **Here's a brief summary of each question**:

-### Question 1: Visualizing the Hoeffding bound (10 pts)
+### Question 1: Visualizing the Hoeffding bound

 (a) Generate an N × n matrix of samples from the Bernoulli(1/2) distribution using numpy.
 Calculate the empirical mean `¯Xi` for each row `i`, where `N = 200000` and `n = 20`.